richardgreg/apecoin-ai-powered-assistant/README.md

 ## Usage

-Simply chat in the designated channel and the bot should respond
+Simply chat in the designated channel and the bot should respond.

+You can make the bot ignore messages by starting a message with `!`

+## Future Features

+* Make bot remember conversations